 The roads through which the San Martín mine is accessed are paved and they are in good condition all year long.
 It can be reached by highway No. 57 between the cities of Querétaro and San Luis Potosí.
-Access to the San Martin mine can be carried out also from Mexico City through highway 57D, for 160 kilometers, until reaching the city of Sn Juan del Río, Queretaro.
+Access to the San Martin mine can be carried out also from Mexico City through highway 57D, for 160 kilometers, until reaching the City of San Juan del Río, Queretaro.
 From here, take the HW 120, for 19 km until Tequisquiapan, and continue for 16 km more until Ezequiel Montes.
 From here take the road to the junction with the # 100 highway, take this to the NE and 1.5 km more to enter the mine facilities.

-From the City of Querétaro take Highway 45D for approximately 22 km to the SE and then take Highway # 100 to the NW for 36 kilometers until reaching the junction with the entrance to the mine in the town of San Martin.
+From the City of Querétaro take Highway 45D for approximately 22 km to the SE and then take Highway No. 100 to the NW for 36 kilometers until reaching the junction with the entrance to the mine in the town of San Martin.
 This same road leads to the magical town of Peña de Bernal, which is the company's employee camp.

-There are constant flights from the City of Querétaro to several destinations in the United States, particularly Los Angeles, Chicago, New York and Houston; although these change from season to season.
+There are constant flights from the City of Querétaro to several destinations in the United States, particularly Chicago, Atlanta, Dallas, Houston and Detroit and other domestic destinations; although these change from season to season.